soonann/tweet-scraper/README.md

 sudo chown soonann -R airflow
 ```

-Note that the DAGs are placed in the `airflow/dags` directory
+Note that the DAGs are placed in the `airflow/dags` directory.
 Should you need to edit it, feel free to change anything there
 ```sh
 vim airflow/dags